 It is said that the reverend fell in love with the small, rough dog of the village milkman, from whom he managed to get her as a gift.
 From that moment, John Russell (known as Jack to his friends) officially began the selection of the splendid breed to which we have arrived today.
 The Jack Russell dog adapts easily to a balanced life but needs space outdoors for daily activities.

 He dislikes being alone and shows great affection towards his family.
 If well-socialised, he can behave appropriately towards strangers and other dogs.
-It enjoys good general health.
-It likes to be in “proximity” with its owner at times of relaxation.
+He enjoys good general health and likes to be in “proximity” with his owner when relaxed.

 Appearance and Attributes of the Jack Russel Terrier